-It is a Director's right to have a financial interest in external organizations, be they personal holdings in a proprietorship, partnership or a corporation.
-These holdings, however, shall in no way affect the Director's loyalty or judgment with respect to the credit union.
+It is a Director's right to have a financial interest in external organizations, be they personal holdings in a proprietorship, partnership, or a corporation.
+These holdings, however, shall not affect the Director's loyalty or judgment regarding the credit union.
 Should Directors find that the performance of their duties is in any way affected by their personal financial interest, they shall immediately declare and disclose a conflict of interest.

-A conflicting interest may also occur when a Director sits on the Board of another corporation or organization which has dealings with the credit union, or which may have dealings with the credit union.
+A conflicting interest may also occur when a Director sits on the Board of another corporation or organization which has dealings with the credit union.
 Should a Director find that the performance of his/her duties or his/her ability to give impartial or disinterested service to the credit union is reduced by reason of sitting on the Board of another corporation or organization, he/she shall declare and disclose such interest.